jdcloudcom/en/documentation/Middleware/JCS-for-Elasticsearch/Best-Practices/connect-ES.md

 ## Example of Accessing Cluster
 ### Based On Cloud Server Access
-JCS for Elasticsearch and the dependent virtual machine must be under the same VPC, so the virtual machine of the same VPC and subnet must be created first; JCS for Elasticsearch service can be accessed only after obtaining “EIP” under the virtual machine.
+JCS for Elasticsearch and the dependent virtual machine must be under the same VPC, so the virtual machine of the same VPC and subnet must be created first; JCS for Elasticsearch service can be accessed only after obtaining "EIP" under the virtual machine.
 ### Access intranet domain name through curl test
 1. Ssh user name @ Public IP, enter the password.</br>
 2. Access the port 9200 of JCS for Elasticsearch instance through the curl command in the Linux environment.
 The access example format of specified account password is curl –XGET [Intranet access domain name of instance]/_cat, and Intranet access domain name is the **Intranet access domain name** in the basic information interface of ES instance.
 The command examples are as follows: